hkauhanen/littlesquares/cpp/README.md

 * M: length of the phase (at the very end of the simulation) during which the important model behaviour quantities rho, sigma and tau are measured
 * S: length of the lattice side (i.e. there will be S^2 lattice nodes)
 * B: probability of branching event
-* V: probability of voter event
-* P: a CSV file, each row constituting one feature, first column constituting the feature's ingress rate,second column that feature's egress rate, third column that feature's horizontal ingress rate, and fourth column that feature's horizontal egress rate
+* P: a CSV file, each row constituting one feature, first column constituting the feature's ingress rate,second column that feature's egress rate, third column that feature's horizontal ingress rate, fourth column that feature's horizontal egress rate, and fifth column that feature's voter rate
-* O: write the output gather during the measurement phase to this CSV file
+* O: write the output gathered during the measurement phase to this CSV file
 * T: hash for inverting the H(tau) function, first column containing values of tau and the second the corresponding values of H(tau).

 For the meaning of all this, see Kauhanen et al. (2018) cited above.
 For examples of P and T, see the `input` folder.